The Top 6 Books That Helped Change My Life

 #3 The Handbook to Higher Consciousness by Ken Keyes Jr. – This book was written in 1975 and is a classic in the field of higher consciousness.
 It’s a short yet deep read into our minds and how he breaks it down into two consciousness of human living – we’re either in lower consciousness (according to Ken, 99% of people in the western world) or higher consciousness.
 The goal of this book is for you to find the living love way to happiness through your higher consciousness, which is what Ken calls the “Science of Happiness.”

 Ken gives you several techniques that you can use to create more awareness/consciousness.
 He also has some great diagrams on How you create unhappiness and happiness in your life.
-Plus, he also has a whole chapter on addiction that really helped me.
+He also has a whole chapter on addiction that really helped me.
 I already have over four years of sobriety, yet the way he explains addiction and what to do about it made so much sense.

 If you’re interested in this book, I’d also highly recommend checking out Letting Go by David R. Hawkins and A Guide to Rational Living by Albert Ellis and Robert A. Harper, first published in 1961.

 Hill studied and interviewed over 500 of the richest men of his time to determine what, if any, commonalities they had about how to get wealthy.
-Some of the titans he interviewed – Theodore Roosevelt, John D. Rockefeller, Thomas Edison, F.W.
+Some of the titans he interviewed – were Theodore Roosevelt, John D. Rockefeller, Thomas Edison, F.W.
 Woolworth, Henry Ford, Charles Schwab, and many others.

-#5 Ask, and It Is Given: Learning to Manifest Your Desires by Esther and Jerry Hicks (The Teachings of Abraham) I loved this book BECAUSE it was so woo woo.
+#5 Ask, and It Is Given: Learning to Manifest Your Desires by Esther and Jerry Hicks (The Teachings of Abraham) I loved this book BECAUSE it was so woo-woo.
 I mean, it’s a book about someone who channels a nonphysical entity called Abraham.
 How out there can you get?
 If this scares you or sounds weird, I’d definitely ask you to keep reading, and this book may totally surprise you.
-If you can suspend belief, as I did, you will find so much terrific information and inspiration in this book, and ALL the books written by them, they have several!
+If you can suspend belief, as I did, you will find so much terrific information and inspiration in this book and ALL the books written by them.
+They have several!
 This is the first book written by Esther and Jerry, and definitely worth picking up a copy.
 If you’re interested in the law of attraction, you just got to get a copy of this book.

-My copy is so worn and has many tabs in it because I’ve used it so much.
+My copy is so worn and has many tabs because I’ve used it so much.
 This book teaches you “The Science of Deliberate Creation.”
 OR the law of attraction.
 It’s about how your thoughts become things.
 Your desires and beliefs are just thoughts.
 This book gives you 22 different processes that you can do to manifest all your desires.
 This is THE HANDBOOK to have on the law of attraction.
-It also teaches you the 3 core steps: 1 You Ask (for what you want), 2 – The Universe Answers, 3 – You Allow It In.
+It also teaches you the 3 core steps: 1 – You Ask (for what you want), 2 – The Universe Answers, and 3 – You Allow It In.

-If you like this book and want more – I’d highly recommend some of their other books: Money, and the Law of Attraction: Learning to Attract Wealth, Health, and Happiness; The Amazing Power of deliberate Intent: Living the Art of Allowing; The Astonishing Power of Emotions: Let Your Feelings be Your Guide; and The Vortex: Where the Law of Attraction Assembles All Cooperative Relationships.
+If you like this book and want more – I’d highly recommend some of their other books: Money and the Law of Attraction: Learning to Attract Wealth, Health, and Happiness; The Amazing Power of deliberate Intent: Living the Art of Allowing; The Astonishing Power of Emotions: Let Your Feelings be Your Guide; and The Vortex: Where the Law of Attraction Assembles All Cooperative Relationships.

 Here’s a BONUS book.
 If you are suffering from a loss, ending, and going through a difficult time, this book was so monumental in helping me.

 I had met her at an event where she was speaking, and I brought my tattered and torn copy and asked her to sign my copy, which she graciously did.
-And I took the opportunity to tell her how much her words meant to me and helped me heal.
+And I took the opportunity to tell her how much her words meant and helped me heal.

-If you’re interested in this book, I’d also recommend these three books by Pema Chodron: When Things Fall Apart: Heart Advice for Difficult Times, The Places That Scare You, and Start Where You Are: How to Accept Yourself and Others.
+If you’re interested in this book, I’d recommend the three books by Pema Chodron: When Things Fall Apart: Heart Advice for Difficult Times, The Places That Scare You, and Start Where You Are: How to Accept Yourself and Others.
 Also, check out – Sue Monk Kidd’s When the Heart Waits: Spiritual Direction for Life’s Sacred Questions.